dsshim0125/dacl/README.md

 ```
 -Semantic Segmentation

 Download [Pretrained Models](https://drive.google.com/file/d/1y07J2fENcCQ1hi93VzimUfwVhXA3MAiR/view?usp=sharing) and place it in checkpoints/vkitti2kitti_seg folder for evaluating our best results.
 We only support a single-GPU evaluation for semantic segmentation.
+For evaluating our method on KITTI semantic segmentation benchmark, you should download 200 images and its paired labels from KITTI semantic segmentation [here](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015) and place it in kitti folder in root path.

 ```bash
 python test_seg.py --which_epoch best --gpu_ids 0 --batchSize 1 --loadSize 192 640